List of the 17 Regions in the Philippines

 This is the "Barangay Code of the Philippines".

 The barangay has power and authority over its domain.
 The improvement of the barangay rests on the barangay officials.
 The barangay chairman, the barangay council and the local businessmen forge the prosperity of the barangay.
-Not the president of the Philippines, senate, nor congress, not the governor of the province, not the mayor nor council of the municipality or city.
+Not the president of the Philippines, senate, nor congress.
+Not the governor of the province, not the mayor nor council of the municipality or city.
 Poor barangays stay poor because of weak and/or ignorant(uninformed) barangay leaders.

-When roads need to be built or any infrastructure within the barangay is needed, all the barangay officials have to do is make a resolution and demand for it from the city or municipality council.
+When roads or any infrastructure need to be built, improved or repaired, all the barangay officials have to do is make a resolution and present it to the city or municipality council.
 The resolution will force the city/municipal council or responsible government office to hear the legitimate demands.
 "The squeaky wheel gets the grease."

 Practically anything that has to do with the barangay, the barangay officials have a say on it and most likely the authority over it.
 The majority of the barangay officials are not aware of their duties and power.
 They depend on the city council or mayor.
 The elected barangay officials are afraid of the mayor and city/municipality's "Sangguniang Panlungsod".
 They are in fear of being ousted or removed from office.
-The truth is, "Sangguniang Panlungsod" does not have the power to remove any elected barangay officials from office.
+The truth is, the "Sangguniang Panlungsod" does not have the power to remove or suspend any elected barangay officials from office.
 Only the COURT OF LAW can do this (judicial branch of the government).
+Elected public officials can't be suspended by the DILG or the office of the president unless an official complaint has been filed, there must be proof and there must be due process.
+Republic Act 7160 chapter 4, Section 60.
 Information is power.
 Be informed.
+Do not be intimidated by the president, senator, congressman, governor, mayor, vice-mayor, or councilors.
+Do your job.

 The control of traffic is not up to the city council or chief of police.
 It is controlled by the barangay.
 If the barangay needs traffic enforcers, the barangay can make a resolution to demand it from the city or municipality council.
 When the electric coop or the water district do not maintain their lines, the barangay can directly demand for the maintenance from the utility companies.
 No need to wait for city council.